 Mission: To have people discover and get to know photographic creation in all its forms, by means of an approach that promotes encounters between the public and artistic creation.

-Installations and exhibits will be on display from mid-July to mid-September in the 13 host municipalities: Cap-Chat, Marsoui, Petite-Vallée, Gaspé and Forillon National Park, Percé and Île-Bonaventure-et-du-Rocher-Percé National Park, Chandler, Paspébiac, Bonaventure, New Richmond, Maria, Carleton-sur-Mer, Nouvelle (Miguasha) and Matapedia.
+The installations and exhibitions will be held from mid-July to late September in 17 municipalities or national parks: Cap-Chat, Gaspésie National park, Marsoui, Petite-Vallée, Gaspé, Forillon National Park, Bonaventure Island and Percé Rock National Park (Percé), Chandler, Paspébiac, Bonaventure, Caplan, New Richmond, Maria, Carleton-sur-Mer, Nouvelle–Escuminac, Miguasha and Matapedia.

-At the heart of the event, from August 20 to 23, is the Photographer Tour will take place, and some 30 photographers will be on hand for public get-togethers on the subject of creation in the form of projections for the general public, lecture-discussions and a roundtable.
-The opening will take place at Quai des arts in Carleton-sur-Mer on Friday, August 19 in the evening.
+At the heart of the event, from August 18 to 21, the Photographer Tour will take place, and some 30 photographers will be on hand for public get-togethers on the subject of creation in the form of projections for the general public, lecture-discussions and a roundtable.
+The official opening will take place at Quai des arts in Carleton-sur-Mer on Friday, August 19 in the evening.

 RENCONTRES INTERNATIONALES DE LA PHOTOGRAPHIE EN GASPÉSIE

 In inventing Rencontres it was our duty to break ground and to stand out from other contemporary arts events.
-To champion photography, its language and its various esthetics, we have put in place an arrangement on over 800 kilometers (500 miles), which comprises 21 sites (indoor and outdoor) in 13 host municipalities.
+To champion photography, its language and its various esthetics, we have put in place an arrangement on over 800 kilometers (500 miles), which comprises some 20 locations (indoors and outdoors) in 17 municipalities and national parks.
 The exhibits and installations that we stage in the open air are integrated into the territory, into the places and the buildings.
 We take part in the identity of the territory while presenting a unique way of visiting it.

 The concept of Rencontres resides in the interdependence of the artists and our territory, in the mutual encounter of the population and the artists, but also in the interaction among the works, the territory and the public.
 Each of these different players thus participates in the process of creation that we aim to foster.